JKurzer/Artillery/README.md

 To meet these needs, we anticipate a mix of components and gameplay abilities, with relatively few tags and relatively few cues.
 Cues should, as much as possible, be used only for presentation layer effects.
 If a cue triggers something that has a physics engine interaction, it could produce some very very unpleasant bugs during the process of attempting reconciliation and replication.
 The GAS library goes to great pains to prevent this, but fundamentally, evented systems are difficult to express in a way that is deterministically ordered without additional primitives that would overcomplicate GAS.

 Finally, this library aims to use GAS in an idiomatic way.
 It's used extensively for games very much like ours, by very good designers and very smart engineers.
+It is not safe to assume that the design is bad because it has unusual properties.
+On FLX at Riot, we lost months due to people skipping GAS in favor of hand-rolling a nearly identical system.
+I'd like to not repeat that mistake.

 ## Reference Matter
 - [Data Driven Gameplay](https://dev.epicgames.com/documentation/en-us/unreal-engine/data-driven-gameplay-elements-in-unreal-engine?application_version=5.4)